-Crock Pot Mashed Potatoes are the perfect make ahead mashed potato recipe!
-You get rich and creamy mashed potatoes that are perfect to feed a crowd.
-This slow cooker recipe is a definite keeper!
+Crockpot Mashed Potatoes are the perfect make ahead mashed potato recipe!
+Rich and creamy mashed potatoes that are perfect to feed a crowd.
+This slow cooker recipe is a definite keeper and will a star at your Thanksgiving dinner!

 Actually these might be the easiest mashed potatoes ever!
 I will fill you in on a secret…I actually hate making mashed potatoes.
 It ranks up there along with my hatred of making pudding and pancakes.
 It makes no sense, but I’m me, so just nod and smile.
 It’s what my husband does.